Technical Papers, Panels, Tutorials, and Boot Camps

-You may also submit a proposal for a full-day Boot Camp.
+You may also submit a proposal for a full-day Boot Camp or a Chiphead Theater presentation.
 Boot Camps provide an in-depth introduction to core DesignCon concepts such as Signal Integrity, Power Integrity, PCB Fabrication, and Test & Measurement.
 Please note that, due to the full-day format, there are a very limited number of Boot Camp slots.
 Chiphead Theater sessions provide less-technical content such as teardowns, demos, and panels presented as 45-minute sessions on the expo floor and open to all attendees.

 To Submit a Proposal

-Prepare the following information and submit ONLINE by July 23, 2018:
+Prepare the following information and submit ONLINE by extended deadline July 26, 2019:

 - Title of submission